Founding and the Early Years

 Progress was severely interrupted by World War II.
 Member schools in Germany withdrew after the IASSW leadership repeatedly rejected calls for the resignation of Alice Salomon over her partly Jewish heritage (and, no doubt, over her advocacy for pacifism and gender equality).
 The outbreak of war cancelled plans for a 1940 conference and disrupted most international communications.
 Salomon, still President, was expelled from Germany and became an exile in the United States.
 Many schools in Europe were destroyed, and a rebuilding period occupied social workers in the late 1940s.

 By 1946, the association secretary began to reach out to former leaders to revive the organization.
 A major accomplishment was the granting of consultative status as an NGO with ECOSOC in 1947 in the newly established United Nations.
 To this day, IASSW retains its consultative status and is distinguished to be among the very first NGOs to be certified.
-After a modest gathering in 1948 in the U.S., the first true postwar conference was held in Paris in 1950 under second president, Rene Sand of Belgium.
+After a modest gathering in 1948 in the U.S., the first true postwar conference was held in Paris in 1950 under the second president, Rene Sand of Belgium.

 An Increasingly Global Organization

 In the 1950s, 60s, and 70s, IASSW moved beyond its European and North American roots.
-The 1956 Board included members from Australia, Guatemala, India and Japan.
+The 1956 Board included members from Australia, Guatemala, India, and Japan.
 By 1966, there were member schools in 46 countries and World Conferences had been held in Asia and Latin America.
 The first conference in Africa was held in Nairobi in 1974.
-With the growth in newly independent nations came recognition of the role of social work in development and initiation of new social work training programs in Africa, Asia and the Caribbean.
+With the growth in newly independent nations came recognition of the role of social work in the development and initiation of new social work training programs in Africa, Asia, and the Caribbean.
 A highlight in the 1970s was a large-scale educational project linked to family planning that involved more than 20 countries.

 The move to expand around the globe has continued.
 Following the end of the Cold War, new member schools emerged in Eastern Europe and Russia, in many cases assisted by IASSW through training seminars.
 This was followed by the re-establishment of social work education in China; Chinese schools now make up one of the largest member groups.
 These successive developments underscore the relevance of social work education in addressing social issues faced by all countries and the enduring value of international collaboration.